kdadabhoy/to-9km-and-beyond/README.md

 Technically not a true OOP class. __It is essentially a library of math functions that I needed for implementation of functions in other classes.
 There is header documentation for this file, which I copied and pasted below.__

-__Note: The logic behind these functions, and their actual implementation, I came up with completelty by myself.
+__Note: The logic behind these functions, and their actual implementation, I came up with completely by myself.
 There might be better ways out there to implement these functions, however I wanted to take on the challenge of building these from the ground up.
 If you steal from this library, you might want to increase the discrete steps for some of these functions, so that they are more accurate.__ I have not tested their % errors, but I have tested the logic behind them, and I do know that they work and that they will be close, particularly for their implementation in this program.
 (Nothing will ever be perfect because of the discrete nature of some of the functions... well I suppose that statement only applies to the Vector Math and Vector-Based Functions, but the Polynomial Math functions might be...
-In all pratical applications of the Vector Math and Vector-Based Functions, increasing the steps will get you close enough though)
+In all practical applications of the Vector Math and Vector-Based Functions, increasing the steps will get you close enough though)

 ### Functions / Copy Pasted Header Documentation: